rollandvass/rollandvass/README.md

   - I have quite a tendency to start exploring CyberSecurity.
   - I love IoT stuff man.

-Did I mention I have a soft spot for computer networking?
-It’s the backbone that ties my tech obsessions together.
+Oh, and did I mention?
+I have a soft spot for computer networking — it’s like the backbone that ties all my tech obsessions together.

 <br>